satyajitnayk/go-concepts/README.md

 # go-concepts

 List of programs to understand all the fundamental concepts of go

+Refer the book `Go in Practice by Matt Butcher & Matt Farina` for more details